a-type/diff-nanny/README.md

 This extension contributes the following settings:

 - `diffNanny.excludes`: A list of glob patterns for files to exclude from the diff totals.
+- `diffNanny.baseBranch`: Specify a branch to diff against.
+Defaults to `main`.
+Use `""` to only track uncommitted changes.
 - `diffNanny.maxDiffTotal`: The warning threshold for total diff size (+ and -)
 - `diffNanny.maxDiffInserts`: The warning threshold for only inserts (+)
 - `diffNanny.maxDiffRemovals`: The warning threshold for only removals (-)